 FYI – For Budget Purposes the Supervisors will be doing their employee evaluations during the month of May.
 REMINDER: the Council will meet at 6:00 p.m. for the May 23rd Council Meeting to complete Clerk/Foreman evaluations: Mayor Hatfield recognized Clerk Curtis on all of the work she has completed on the CCCFF grant for the Cornerstone Building.
 Council Member Fisher stated that it reflects well upon Pawnee City, also.
 Council Member Helms asked when work on the Cornerstone Building will be put out for bids?
 Clerk Curtis replied that she doesn’t know at this time.
 She will have to talk with Liz Cody and possibly Crystal Dunekacke.
 The City does have 60 days from the date of the award letter to complete the Special Services Contract with SENDD and they would become the grant manager.
 Mayor Hatfield commented that this is a bad time of year since all of the contractors are busy and they are trying to find help to complete all of the work.
 Clerk Curtis stated she believes the City has two years to finish the project.
 There isn’t working heat and air in the building yet, which will have to be completed before drywall can be installed.
 Council Member Haughton stated that it appears the CRP may have been burned and he has been in contact with Council Member Eisenhauer and this has to be completed by May 1st.
 Since it has been so windy, Foreman Cumley has been in contact with Council Member Eisenhauer and the CRP could be burned at the end of the year, if they are unable to complete it now.

-Council Member HelmsHelms moved to adjourn the meeting.
-Council Member Fisher Haughton seconded the motion.
-Roll Call vote indicated all in favor of the motion and meeting adjourned at8:39 8:25 p.m.
+Council Member Helms moved to adjourn the meeting.
+Council Member Haughton seconded the motion.
+Roll Call vote indicated all in favor of the motion and meeting adjourned at 8:25 p.m.

-ATTEST: Kellie A. Wiers, Deputy City Clerk Bruce Haughton, Council PresidentCharlie Hatfield, Mayor
+ATTEST: Kellie A. Wiers, Deputy City Clerk Charlie Hatfield, Mayor